 17.6 For other minerals like Portland and Purbeck Stone and ball clay there are no such formal mechanisms in place.
 Figures are currently collected on an ad hoc basis as needed.
-Whilst this approach has enabled an adequate evidence base to be developed to support the Minerals Core Strategy, it has highlighted the need for a more formal way of collecting figures to consistently monitor the success of proposals and policies in the future.
+Whilst this approach has enabled an adequate evidence base to be developed to support the Minerals Strategy, it has highlighted the need for a more formal way of collecting figures to consistently monitor the success of proposals and policies in the future.

 17.7 Policy MON1 sets out the intention of the Mineral Planning Authority to work with minerals/waste operators to obtain annual production figures to ensure that effective monitoring can take place over the plan period.
 Where new permissions are granted, the Mineral Planning Authority will seek to reach agreement with operators over how best to obtain this information on a regular basis.
 Planning conditions can be used to provide a consistent basis for obtaining information, for example where output needs to be regulated to minimise impacts, but in some instances the use of conditions may not be suitable and so alternative arrangements will be required.
-It is also important to obtain information considered confidential will only be published in an aggregated form with other sites in order to ensure commercially sensitive figures are not released.
+It is also important to obtain information about existing permitted operations to ensure the monitoring data is comprehensive.
+Information considered confidential will only be published in an aggregated form with other sites in order to ensure commercially sensitive figures are not released.

-Policy Policy MON1:Plan, Monitor and Manage
+Policy MON1 - Plan, Monitor and Manage